piavgh/cargo-eval/README.md

 `cargo-eval` requires Rust 1.11 or higher to build.
 Rust 1.4+ was supported prior to version 0.2.

 Once built, you should place the resulting executable somewhere on your `PATH`.
 At that point, you should be able to invoke it by using `cargo eval`.
-Note that you *can* run the executable directly, but the first argument will *need* to be `eval`.

-If you want to run `cargo eval` from a hashbang on UNIX, or via file associations on Windows, you should also install the `run-cargo-eval` program somewhere on `PATH`.

 <a name="hashbang"></a>
 ### Self-Executing Scripts

-On UNIX systems, you can use `#!/usr/bin/env run-cargo-eval` as a hashbang line in a Rust script.
+On UNIX systems, you can use `#!/usr/bin/env cargo eval --` as a hashbang line in a Rust script.
 If the script file is executable, this will allow you to execute a script file directly.

-If you are using Windows, you can associate the `.crs` extension (which is simply a renamed `.rs` file) with `run-cargo-eval`.
+If you are using Windows, you can associate the `.crs` extension (which is simply a renamed `.rs` file) with `cargo-eval`.
 This allows you to execute Rust scripts simply by naming them like any other executable or script.

-This can be done using the `cargo-eval file-association` command (note the hyphen in `cargo-eval`).
+This can be done using the `cargo eval file-association` command.
 This command can also remove the file association.
 If you pass `--amend-pathext` to the `file-assocation install` command, it will also allow you to execute `.crs` scripts *without* having to specify the file extension, in the same way that `.exe` and `.bat` files can be used.

 If you want to make a script usable across platforms, it is recommended that you use *both* a hashbang line *and* give the file a `.crs` file extension.